KosinskiLab/pyTME/doc/quickstart/postprocessing/motivation.rst

 Motivation
 ==========

 Postprocessing identifies regions of high similarity from the template matching output, which we refer to as peaks.
-Each peak corresponds to an occurence of the template in the target, which is fully characterized by a translation and rotation vector.
+Each peak corresponds to an occurence of the template in the target, which is fully characterized by a translation and rotation matrix.
 Identifying peaks is challenging by itself, hence |project| implements a variety of analysis strategies for optimal performance.

 Background